 Kate and Kerry welcome you to the home of Centre-Point, a creative hub at the heart of Warwickshire, offering regular classes and provision in Contemporary Dance, movement, Pilates, conditioning and wellbeing, suitable for early years through to adults.
 Drawing on over 20 years of professional experience as a both dance artists and wellness practitioners, joint Directors Kate Taylor and Kerry Childs invite you to explore the body's potential and develop a passion for moving!

 “All that is important is this one moment in movement.
 Make the moment important, vital, and worth living.
 Do not let it slip away unnoticed and unused” - Martha Graham, 20th century dance icon.

-Kate Taylor: Director & Teacher at Centre-Point
+Kate Taylor & Kerry Childs: Joint Directors at Centre-Point